miccaelaa/Python-Codecademy/01-Introduction-to-programming/README.md

 #### 09.The Boredless Tourist

 Welcome to The Boredless Tourist, an online application giving you the power to find the parts of the city that fit the pace of your life.
 We at The Boredless Tourist run a recommendation engine using Python.
 We first evaluate what a person’s interests are and then give them recommendations in their area to venues, restaurants, and historical destinations that we think they’ll be engaged by.
 Let’s get started!

+## Strings

+#### 10.Thread Shed

+You’ve recently been hired as a cashier at the local sewing hobby shop, Thread Shed.
+Some of your daily responsibilities involve tallying the number of sales during the day, calculating the total amount of money made, and keeping track of the names of the customers.

+Unfortunately, the Thread Shed has an extremely outdated register system and stores all of the transaction information in one huge unwieldy string called daily_sales.

+All day, for each transaction, the name of the customer, amount spent, types of thread purchased, and the date of sale is all recorded in this same string.
+Your task is to use your Python skills to iterate through this string and clean up each transaction and store all the information in easier-to-access lists.